suborbital/docs/website/docs/atmo/runnable-api/cache.md

 # Accessing cache

-Runnables can access an attached cache \(such as Redis\) using the `cache` namespace of the Runnable API.
+Runnables can access an attached cache (such as Redis) using the `cache` namespace of the Runnable API.
 Atmo will configure the cache, and will bind it to the Runnable at runtime.
 Atmo provides a default in-memory cache if no external cache is connected.

-Documentation for connecting an external cache to Atmo is coming soon.
+Documentation for connecting an external cache to Atmo will be available soon.

-For Rust, these methods are available under the `cache` module, for example `cache::get()`.
-For Swift, they are prefixed with `Cache`, for example `Suborbital.CacheGet()`.
-For TypeScript/AssemblyScript, they are prefixed with `cache`, for example `import { cacheGet } from '@suborbital/suborbital'`
+For Rust, these methods are available under the `cache` module.

+Example:  `cache::get()`.

+For Swift, they are prefixed with `Cache`

+Example:  `Suborbital.CacheGet()`.

+For TypeScript/AssemblyScript, they are prefixed with `cache`.

+Example: `import { cacheGet } from '@suborbital/suborbital'`

 The following namespace methods are available: